trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 Any changes made at runtime are **NOT** persisted.
-If you wish for values to persist they must be included as options wherever you configure the mounting of mergerfs (/etc/fstab).
+If you wish for values to persist they must be included as options wherever you configure the mounting of mergerfs (/etc/fstab, systemd, etc.).

 #### Keys